Joenll/AND-I-QUOTE/README.md

 3. Enter the From Name (e.g., AND I QUOTE) and From Email (e.g., yourname@example.com).
 4. Brevo will send you a confirmation email — click the link inside to verify.

-# Step 3 — Configure SMTP
+# Step 3 — Generate API Key
-1. In Brevo dashboard, go to SMTP & API.
+In the Brevo dashboard, go to SMTP & API → API Keys.

-2. Find the SMTP username (usually your Brevo login email) and generate an SMTP password.
+1. Click Generate a New API Key.
+2. Choose a name for your key (e.g., Quotation App) and save it.
-3. Keep these credentials safe — you’ll use them in .env.
+3. Copy the generated API key — you’ll use it in .env.

-# example .env mail config
+# example .env mail config (Brevo API)
-MAIL_MAILER=smtp
-MAIL_HOST=smtp-relay.brevo.com
-MAIL_PORT=587
-MAIL_USERNAME=your-brevo-email@example.com
-MAIL_PASSWORD=your-brevo-smtp-password
-MAIL_ENCRYPTION=tls
+BREVO_API_KEY=your-brevo-api-key
 MAIL_FROM_ADDRESS=verified-sender@example.com
 MAIL_FROM_NAME="AND I QUOTE"